Miniaya/RecipeSite/README.md

 # RecipeSite
 Recipe website for University of Helsinki cyber security course

+>**Warning**
+>
-**NOTE!
-Version 1.0 of this application is very vulnerable and should not be used to store any sensitive information.
+> Version 1.0 of this application is very vulnerable and should not be used to store any sensitive information.
-This is done by purpose and will be fixed in the future.**
+This is done by purpose and will be fixed in the future.

 ## Getting started